Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 from someone else.
 The `mint `associated with the `invitationIssuer` creates the ERTP `payments` (`invitations`) that represent the right to interact with a smart contract in particular ways.
-**tyg todo: May want to clafiry the "have a reference to Zoe" bit, since it looks like being able to call zcf methods is sufficient to indicate that**  **tyg todo: We seem to have both zoe. and zcf. invitationIssuers.
+**tyg todo: May want to clarify the "have a reference to Zoe" bit, since it looks like being able to call zcf methods is sufficient to indicate that**  **tyg todo: We seem to have both zoe. and zcf. invitationIssuers.
-When should each be used?
+When should each be used?**
 ```js
 const invitationIssuer = await zcf.getInvitationIssuer();
 ```